|Designated Child Protection Lead||Emanuela Brahamsha|

-Disqualification under the Childcare Act 2006, still applies to staff who work with children who work in a child care capacity, whether paid, volunteer or are on work placements.
-Whilst a majority of checks for this come under the enhanced DBS check there are some which do not and staff who work in this capacity will be asked to sign a self-declaration form to cover these.
+Disqualification under the Childcare Act 2006, still applies to staff who work with children who work in a childcare capacity, whether paid, volunteer or are on work placements.
+Whilst a majority of checks for this come under the enhanced DBS check, there are some that do not and staff who work in this capacity will be asked to sign a self-declaration form to cover these.

 Who the regulations apply to

 The regulations apply to staff who work in, or are directly concerned with managing:

 - Covers staff who provide any care for a child up to and including reception age

 - Includes education in nursery and reception classes, and/or any supervised activity (such as breakfast clubs, lunchtime supervision and after-school care provided by the school) both during and outside school hours for children in the early years age range